 Luckily, today you can get both sodium hydroxide and potassium hydroxide in pure versions with consistent strength from chemical vendors.
 Unlike your ancestors' unpredictable lye soap, you can predict that soaps made today, whether liquid or bar, made with sodium or potassium hydroxide, are designed to be gentle on your skin.

 Another Chemical Reaction

-The firming up (or not) of a soap is a visible chemical reaction between the salt compounds and the fats.
+The firming up (or not) of soap is a visible chemical reaction between the salt compounds and the fats.
 Another interesting chemical reaction that soap makers notice when making liquid soap for the first time is that potassium hydroxide heats up significantly when you add it to the water to make the lye solution.
 Sodium hydroxide lye solutions get hot, but a potassium hydroxide lye solution gets so hot that it almost boils.
-The flakes bubble and rattle in the bottom of the mixing container.
+The flakes bubble and rattle at the bottom of the mixing container.

 Due to the corrosiveness of the chemical compounds, it is important, as with any lye solution, to be sure that you are wearing proper safety gear such as gloves, goggles, and long sleeves.
 For the sake of safety, it is important to concentrate entirely on the soapmaking process, distraction-free from children, pets, spouses, and phones.